-In case of an injury, the proirity is the athlete's health.
-Primarily it is the team doctor (or team physiotherapist) who is responsible for the health of their athletes.
+In case of an injury, the priority is the athlete's health.
+Primarily it is the delegation doctor (or delegation physiotherapist) who is responsible for the health of their athletes.

-The local organising committee shall provide sufficient medical treatment during the competition, including on site treatment and hospital treatment if needed.
+The LOC directly shall provide sufficient medical service during the competition, including on site treatment and hospital treatment if needed.
 They should also provide qualified medical personnel and arrange sufficient medical materials and equipment.

 A minimum of one ambulance must be at the competition venue at least 30 minutes before the start of a competition day.
-In case the ambulance has to leave the venue, a minimum of one ambulance must immediately be available on site for replacement.
-In the absence of either an ambulance or a team of local organising doctors the competition cannot be started or continued.
+In case the ambulance must leave the venue, a minimum of one ambulance must immediately be available on site for replacement.
+In the absence of either an ambulance or a team of LOC commissioned doctors the competition cannot be started or continued.